keeltrace/qlcplus-wiki/Linux-build-Qt5.md

 `/home/user/Qt5.4.1/5.4/gcc_64/bin/qmake`<br>

 In this way you can build QLC+ with any Qt version located where you prefer in your hard disk.
+If you wish to build QLC+ with the latest Qt version, you can get it here: https://www.qt.io/download-open-source/

 Issue the following commands to start building QLC: